CREATING SACRED FLUTES WITH NIGEL SHAW

 PLEASE NOTE: These workshops book up very quickly – please email us if you would like to be on our advanced mailing when the dates become available.

-We have been sharing traditional instrument making at Lower Merripit Farm, our ancient farmstead located in the heart of Dartmoor, for 25 years.
-These workshops have been profound and creatively exciting weekends, during which hundreds of participants have handcrafted their own beautiful flutes and frame drums, using materials carefully sourced from Dartmoor.
-We make most of our own instruments for recording and concert performances; we bring that musician’s ear to the workshop, always aiming to help participants achieve the best tone or tuning for their instrument.
-The weekend drum or flute journey moves at a gentle but steady pace, with time for finishing details and decoration, learning about techniques for playing and traditions relating to the instruments, having the chance to play a range of other flutes and drums we have made, as well as enjoying this sanctuary space on the farm and participating in a blessing ritual in the ceremonial roundhouse.
+Nigel has been teaching traditional flute making at Lower Merripit Farm, our ancient farmstead located in the heart of Dartmoor, for over 25 years.
+These workshops have been profound and creatively exciting weekends, during which hundreds of participants have handcrafted their own beautiful flutes using materials carefully sourced from Dartmoor.
+Nigel makes most of his own instruments for recording and concert performances, and applies those musician ears to helping participants achieve the best tone and tuning for their instrument.
+The weekend moves at a gentle but steady pace, with individual tutoring, time for finishing details and decoration, learning about playing techniques, different styles of flute and traditions relating to the instruments, as well as enjoying the sanctuary of the farm and participating in a blessing ritual in the ceremonial roundhouse.

 During the many years since Nigel has been creating and teaching traditional wooden flutes, he has developed the original ancient Native American design into a sacred instrument that plays the songs and prayers of these wild and ancient islands.
-The workshop offers a choice of several beautifully-grained indigenous woods all harvested locally on the moors: you will be able to choose from silver birch, ash, oak, sycamore, red cedar and others.
-Each wood has a different tone and energy, carrying the song of the land in its own voice.
-You will be able to decide what wood to work with when you are here.
+This very special flute workshop offers a choice of several beautifully-grained indigenous woods, all harvested locally on the moors: these may include silver birch, ash, oak, sycamore, red cedar, wild cherry and others.
+Each wood has a different tone and energy, carrying the song of the land within the character and resonance of its own voice.
+You will decide what wood to work with when you are here.